For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Odontophoridae (New World Quail)

-NORTHERN BOBWHITE (Colinus virginianus) – Heard along the road outside Uvalde. [*]
+NORTHERN BOBWHITE (Colinus virginianus) [*]

 Phasianidae (Pheasants, Grouse, and Allies)